 Since the JBL Tune 125TWS is a few years old, and JBL churns out true wireless earbuds regularly, you can find this headset for less than $50 USD, originally $99 USD.
 The earbuds have an 8-hour standalone battery life with another 24 hours from the USB-C case.
 You can use either earbud in mono mode, which is great for exercising outside or if you have a hearing impairment.

-JBL teamed up with Google on this one so you get Google Fast Pair, making it a cinch to set the earbuds up with your Android phone.
-You only get SBC and AAC Bluetooth codec support, but this is typical of JBL earbuds.
+JBL teamed up with Google on this one, so you get Google Fast Pair, making it a cinch to set the earbuds up with your Android phone.
+You only get SBC and AAC Bluetooth codec support, which is typical of JBL earbuds.